 It is possible to free yourself from your Oxycodone addiction

 When detox is completed, true healing begins.
 You will meet with a personal psychotherapist who has been chosen especially for you with the information gathered from your intake interview.
 Your therapist will meet with you one-on-one to help you uncover what made you susceptible to drug addiction.
 As your relationship deepens, your therapist will be able to determine which addiction treatments will be most beneficial for your recovery.

 At first look, Cliffside Malibu resembles a posh, spa-like resort.
 With serene settings nestled between the Santa Monica Mountains and the Pacific Ocean, and beautiful gardens, it looks like a vacation paradise.
 This world-class luxury serves an important purpose.
 With your body receiving top-notch care, your mind can relax, and your sense of hope and purpose will slowly return.
 Having others tend to your physical needs and personal comfort allows you to focus on learning new coping skills to handle life’s ups and downs and situations that may tempt you to relapse.
 Working with our industry-leading team, you will devise personal strategies to help you maintain life-long sobriety.

 The addiction specialists at Cliffside Malibu use an extensive array of evidence-based therapies.
 There is no set program.
 Together with your therapist, the team devises a plan to benefit you specifically.
 Adjustments continue to be made as you progress.

 With caring addiction treatment specialists tuned-in to your physical, emotional and spiritual needs, you can quit.
 You will learn how to reclaim your life and maintain your sobriety.

 Get the help you deserve

-Call 1-800-501-1988 to talk to an addiction specialist 24/7 who can answer your questions and help you get oxycodone treatment so you can begin the journey to recovery.
+Call 1-800-501-1988 to talk to a person with substance use disorderion specialist 24/7 who can answer your questions and help you get oxycodone treatment so you can begin the journey to recovery.